-- (a) A majority of the Directors must be individuals who are Noongar People. - (b) A majority of the Directors must ordinarily reside in Australia. - (c) A majority of the Directors must be Members. - (d) 2 or more Directors must not be Family Members of each other.
+- (a) A majority of the Directors must be individuals who are Noongar People. - (b) A majority of the Directors must ordinarily reside in Australia. - (c) A majority of the Directors must be Members. - (d) 2 or more Directors cannot be family members of one another.